-As the Venezuelan people and government continue their ramblings over Guyana’s Essequibo territory, the Guyanese people are firmly resolved to holding their ground with their unified and resounding “not a blade of grass” song to the Venezuelans.
-On this note, a 90-year-old Venezuelan stamp restates what we as Guyanese have known all along – that the Essequibo was never part of Venezuela, and that Caracas was never keen on claiming the Essequibo prior the 2015 oil discovery in Guyana’s waters.
+As the Venezuelan people and government continue their ramblings over Guyana’s Essequibo territory, the Guyanese people are firmly resolved to holding their ground with their unified and resounding “not one blade of grass” song to the Venezuelans.
+But a 90-year-old Venezuelan stamp restates what we as Guyanese have known all along – that the Essequibo was never part of Venezuela, and that Caracas was never keen on claiming the Essequibo prior the 2015 oil discovery in Guyana’s waters.

-Since the discovery of sweet light crude off the shores of Guyana in 2015, both the Venezuelan government and Venezuelan groups have been ramping up their “fight” for the Essequibo – which, fortunately, has been a cold war so far.
+Since the discovery of oil in 2015, both the Venezuelan government and Venezuelan groups have been ramping up their “fight” for the Essequibo – which, fortunately, has been nonviolent so far.
 But why only now…when Venezuela never had an interest in the Essequibo prior to 2015?
 It’s simply because of greed.
 Maduro can’t manage his own 300 billion barrels of oil reserves – driving the economy into a crisis in spite of it – but he is somehow stupid enough to think that bullying Guyana out of a few billion barrels will make a difference to the faltering Venezuelan economy.

 Read More: People, History, and Culture of Guyana